Environmental issues in the Niger Delta: Extent of the problem

-The Department of Petroleum Resources estimated that 1.89 million barrels of petroleum were spilled into the Niger Delta between 1976 and 1996 out of a total of 2.4 million barrels that spilled in 4,835 incidents. (approximately 220 thousand cubic metres).
+The Department of Petroleum Resources estimated that 1.89 million barrels of petroleum were spilled into the Niger Delta between 1976 and 1996 out of a total of 2.4 million barrels that spilled in 4,835 incidents (approximately 220 thousand cubic metres).
 A United Nations Development Programme (UNDP) report states that there have been a total of 6,817 oil spills between 1976 and 2001, which account for a loss of three million barrels of oil, of which more than 70% were not recovered.
 69% of these spills occurred off-shore, a quarter was in swamps and 6% spilled on land.
 Bronwen Manby, then researcher in the Africa Division of Human Rights Watch, documented in July 1997 that "according to the official estimates of the Nigerian National Petroleum Corporation (NNPC)... approximately 2300 m3 of oil are spilled in 300 separate incidents annually.
 It can be safely assumed that, due to under-reporting, the real figure is substantially higher: conservative estimates place it at up to ten times higher."

 The Nigerian National Petroleum Corporation places the quantity of petroleum jettisoned into the environment yearly at 2,300 m³ with an average of 300 individual spills annually.
-However, because this amount does not take into account "minor" spills, the World Bank argues that the true quantity of petroleum spilled into the environment could be as much as ten times the officially claimed amount.
-The largest individual spills include the blowout of a Texaco offshore station which in 1980 dumped an estimation amounting to Sabotage 400000 oilbbl of crude oil into the Gulf of Guinea and Royal Dutch Shell's Forcados Terminal tank failure which produced a spillage estimated at 580000 oilbbl.
-In 2010 Baird reported that between 9 million and 13 million barrels have been spilled in the Niger Delta since 1958.
+However, because this amount does not take into account "minor" spills, the World Bank argues that the true quantity of petroleum spilled into the environment could be up to ten times greater.
+The largest individual spills include the blowout of a Texaco offshore station which in 1980 dumped an estimation amounting to sabotage 400000 oilbbl of crude oil into the Gulf of Guinea and Royal Dutch Shell's Forcados terminal tank failure which produced a spillage estimated at 580000 oilbbl.
+In 2010 Baird reported that between nine million and 13 million barrels have been spilled in the Niger Delta since 1958.
 One source even calculates that the total amount of petroleum in barrels spilled between 1960 and 1997 is upwards of 100 Moilbbl.
 A United Nations report for 2011 documented that the environment of the Niger Delta was so polluted that it could take 25 to 30 years to reverse the associated sustainability consequences of the pollution.

 A catastrophic spill occurred on May 1, 2010 at an ExxonMobil offshore oil platform approximately 20 to 25 nmi from shore.
 The rupture spewed more than 1 e6USgal of crude into the Delta.
 Because the spill occurred just 10 days after the Deepwater Horizon oil spill in the Gulf of Mexico, people affected by repeated spills in the Niger Delta noted "massive differences" in international response to these disasters and relative lack of media coverage for such events in Nigeria.